Juvenile Indigent Defense Delivery System

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Idaho law states that children have the right to counsel at all post-disposition proceedings that the court determines not to be frivolous.
+Idaho law states that children have the right to counsel at all post-disposition proceedings, unless the court determines the proceeding to be frivolous.
 Idaho Code Ann. § 20-514(2).

-In Idaho, youth have a right to counsel in the following post-disposition proceedings:
+In Idaho, youth have an explicit right to counsel in the following post-disposition proceedings:

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.